 Ideal contributing factors:

-This also causes reduced responsibility for one’s actions because others are involved in it as well.
 Research Research Critical and exhaustive investigation or experimentation, having for its aim the discovery of new facts and their correct interpretation, the revision of accepted conclusions, theories, or laws in the light of newly discovered facts, or the practical application of such new or revised conclusions, theories, or laws.
-Conflict of Interest by Diener et al AL Amyloidosis. states that people in large, anonymous groups were three times more likely to steal candy.
+Conflict of Interest by Diener et al AL Amyloidosis. noted that people in large, anonymous groups were 3 times more likely to steal candy.

-Ambiguity and consequences: in this context, ambiguity means that a person knows whether the victim needs help or not.
-In highly ambiguous situations, in which the victim is not asking for help or is not shouting, or the situation is not severe, then the bystander’s reaction time will be longer, and it can be as long as five minutes.
-In low ambiguous situations, where the victim is yelling for help or there is significant blood loss, the reaction time will be less than a few seconds.
+Ambiguity and consequences: In this context, ambiguity means that a person does not know whether or not the victim needs help.
+In highly ambiguous situations, in which the victim is not asking for help or is not shouting (or if the situation is not severe), the bystander’s reaction time will be longer.
+In situations with low ambiguity, where the victim is yelling for help or there is significant blood loss, the bystander’s reaction time will be quicker.
 In this case, the number of bystanders is irrelevant.

-Understanding Understanding Decision-making Capacity and Legal Competence of environment: if the bystander is present in a known environment, the reaction time will be less since the person knows where to get help.
-However, in an unfamiliar environment, the reaction time will be longer since the bystander will need to locate resources to help the victim.
+Understanding Understanding Decision-making Capacity and Legal Competence of environment: If the bystander is present in a known environment, the reaction time will be quicker because the person knows where to get help.
+However, in an unfamiliar environment, the reaction time will be longer because the bystander will need to locate resources to help the victim.

-Cohesiveness and group membership: cohesiveness means established relationships with other people, such as friends.
+Cohesiveness and group membership: Cohesiveness means established relationships with other people, such as friends.
 Rutkowski performed an experiment in which he arranged different groups according to their relationships with one another.
-In his experiment, he explained that a group of four best friends would respond to a request to help a victim more quickly than a group of people who were not acquainted with one another.
+In his experiment, he explained that a group of 4 best friends would respond to a request to help a victim more quickly than a group of people who were not acquainted with one another.

 Diffusion Diffusion The tendency of a gas or solute to pass from a point of higher pressure or concentration to a point of lower pressure or concentration and to distribute itself throughout the available space.
 Diffusion, especially facilitated diffusion, is a major mechanism of biological transport.
-Peritoneal Dialysis and Hemodialysis of responsibility: Darley and Latane proposed that people are less likely to help a victim in the presence of others, assuming someone else will do so; thus, the responsibility will be diffused.
-It is also possible that no one will help the victim in the presence of others.
+Peritoneal Dialysis and Hemodialysis of responsibility: Darley and Latane proposed that people are less likely to help a victim in the presence of others because they assume that someone else will help; thus, the responsibility will be diffused.
+The presence of others makes it possible that no one will help the victim.

-Social loafing can be described as a phenomenon in which a person in a group exerts less effort to achieve a goal than when alone.
+Social loafing can be described as a phenomenon in which a person in a group exerts less effort to achieve a goal than when working alone.
 Ringelman’s experiment showed that when people were asked to pull a rope in groups, they exerted less effort than when they were alone.
-This phenomenon is indicated in recent studies as well, possibly because individuals believe their efforts will not be recognized in groups.
-This is consistent with the diffusion Diffusion The tendency of a gas or solute to pass from a point of higher pressure or concentration to a point of lower pressure or concentration and to distribute itself throughout the available space.
+This phenomenon is indicated in recent studies as well, possibly because individuals believe their efforts will not be recognized when they act in groups.
+This is consistent with the concept of diffusion Diffusion The tendency of a gas or solute to pass from a point of higher pressure or concentration to a point of lower pressure or concentration and to distribute itself throughout the available space.
 Diffusion, especially facilitated diffusion, is a major mechanism of biological transport.
-Peritoneal Dialysis and Hemodialysis of responsibility concept.
+Peritoneal Dialysis and Hemodialysis of responsibility.

-This can be defined as a person adapting habits to social norms.
-There are two types:
+Social control can be defined as a person adapting habits to social norms.
+There are 2 types:

 Signs warning of prohibited activities are an example of social control.

-Peer pressure, also known as social pressure, can be defined as the influence others exert on an individual to change individual attitudes or behavior.
+Peer pressure, also known as social pressure, can be defined as the influence others exert on an individual to change the individual’s attitudes or behavior.
 This phenomenon can be explained by research Research Critical and exhaustive investigation or experimentation, having for its aim the discovery of new facts and their correct interpretation, the revision of accepted conclusions, theories, or laws in the light of newly discovered facts, or the practical application of such new or revised conclusions, theories, or laws.
-Conflict of Interest in which an adolescent male was told to drive and different scenarios were provided to him.
-It showed that risk-taking behaviors increased in the presence of peers or passengers and decreased when he was alone.
+Conflict of Interest in which an adolescent male was told to drive, and different scenarios were provided to him.
+The experiment showed that risk-taking behaviors increased in the presence of peers or passengers and decreased when he was alone.

 Social groups affected can include:

-It can be defined as social pressure on an individual to change one’s beliefs and attitudes in order to fit in a group.
-This can be real (in which other people are involved) or imaginary (norms and society).
-A good example of this concept is an experiment Jenness performed by giving individuals a glass bottle with beads in it and then asking them to estimate the quantity.
-Then he placed each person with a group and asked them to again estimate the number of beads.
-Jenness found that most of them changed their answers according to the group estimates.
+Conformity and obedience is defined as social pressure on an individual to change their beliefs and attitudes in order to fit into a group; this can be real (in which other people are involved) or imaginary (norms and society).
+A good example of this concept is an experiment Jenness performed in which individuals were given a glass bottle with beads in it.
+He first asked them to estimate the quantity; he then placed each person with a group and asked them to again estimate the number of beads.
+Jenness found that most of the participants changed their answers according to the group estimates.